Optimal boundary control for the Cahn-Hilliard-Navier-Stokes Equations: Linearized system

-In this section, we will derive the linearized system and establish the existence uniqueness results.
-Then we will show that the Fre\`chet derivative of the control to state operator satisfies the linearized system.\\
+In this section, we will derive the linearized system and establish the existence and uniqueness results for its weak solutions.
+Then we will show that the Fre\`chet derivative of the control to state operator satisfies the linearized system.